johnnywagner/MnMSCC/README.md

 **Cho**rdSample0**7**.wav would yield → **CHO7** as a display name on the Monomachine for an input waveform (This works the same way for the Machinedrum UW)

 While this works well enough as a catchall way to autoname files, you cannot organize the files numerically without the prefix being used to generate a display name for the waveform on the Monomachine.
 To get around this, the program appends a dummy modified date to each .wav file increased by 1 year per file.
 This allows you sort your folder by date modifed and drag them into C6 keeping their 4 letter name in an arbitrary.
 Once the folder is sorted by date modified, you can drag them into C6, convert to DigiPRO and send to your Monomachine.

+### Bonus Feature
+As a means to test my ideas for single cycle waves, I made it so that the python script will also genererate all of the oscillator types as unison waves, cleanly named in a seperate folder /Unison Waves/.
+This means this program can essentially be used as a way to quickly generate a custom bank of regular ol monophonic DigiPRO samples.

 ## Features I Couldn't Figure Out How To Impliment:
 * Compressing the waveforms a little bit to increase their percieved loudness.
 This might be something really easy, but I couldn't figure out an elegant way to do this.